Skip to content

 1 / 1

-The company reports having a grievance procedure in place which is open to all stakeholders.
+The company reports that it has a grievance mechanism which is accessible to all stakeholders.

 • Y